kanglicheng/code-school/full-stack-project/project/production-readme.md

 ### Helpful links
-* You can find an example readme [here][example-readme].
-Do not copy / paste any portion of this readme!
+* You can find some examples of great readmes [here][example-readme].
+Do not copy / paste any portion of them!
 * There is a very helpful markdown cheatsheet [here][markdown-cheatsheet].
 To preview your markdown in Atom, type ctrl-shift-m.